Full-Length Play

 JERRY

-So, you think he really IS hunky?
+So, you think he really is hunky?
 They’re making plans.
 He invited her to come up to see him in Connecticut this afternoon.

 TREVOR